adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 We intentionally do not specify how clients should check a certificate's revocation status.
 It is RECOMMENDED that clients use offline revocation checks that are provided by major browser vendors, for example, [OneCRL or CRLite by Mozilla](https://wiki.mozilla.org/CA/Revocation_Checking_in_Firefox), or [CRLSet by Chrome](https://chromium.googlesource.com/playground/chromium-org-site/+/refs/heads/main/Home/chromium-security/crlsets.md).

-`adem-configuration.<OI>` and all its subdomains SHOULD serve the party's root public keys, but MAY not be live, e.g., there MAY be no A or AAAA records configured for the domains.
-Serving of public keys is optional to allow parties to cope with outages.
-If it is live, `adem-configuration.<OI>` MUST serve a JWK Set {{!RFC7517}}, [Section 5](https://www.rfc-editor.org/rfc/rfc7517#section-5), that includes all root public keys.
-Each subdomain relating to a kid MUST serve the respectively identified key in JSON encoding.
-If it is live, for any given root key with KID `<KID>`, `<KID>.adem-configuration.<OI>` MUST serve that root key in JWK Format {{!RFC7517}}, [Section 4](https://www.rfc-editor.org/rfc/rfc7517#section-4).
-All such domains MUST serve the content type `application/json` and MUST be served using HTTPS.

 # Signs of Protection

 A sign of protection is an emblem, accompanied by one or more endorsements.
 Whenever a token includes OIs (in `iss` or `sub` claims), these OIs must be configured accordingly.
 An OI serves to identify an emblem issuer or authority in the real world.
 Hence, parties MUST configure the website hosted under their OI to provide sufficient identifying information.

-Furthermore, parties MUST serve their root keys encoded in HTTPS headers with their website.
-These root keys MAY be endorsed by other parties.
-If this is the case, such endorsements MUST be served alongside the root keys at the emblem issuer's OI.
-All of an emblem issuer's keys, endorsed by third parties MUST be served under their OI.
-PPs MAY use their root keys to sign further, internal endorsements, i.e., endorse keys of their own to either issue emblems or further endorsements.

 ## Verification